St Bernard's F.C.: The final years

 The club was entered for the Scottish Qualifying Cup in 1946 – a gambit Abercorn had adopted under similar circumstances in 1920 – but the game never took place.
 The club sold their 1,200 seater stand to Leith Athletic.
 St Bernard's hoped that they would be allowed to play at their ground until they could find themselves a new venue, but once the stand was acquired Leith Athletic promptly refused.
 The St Bernard's Supporters Club started a successful boys club in 1947, but all other attempts to resurrect the club failed, and in 1951 the St Bernard's Supporters Club voted to disband and its funds to be used to provide an annual competition — the St Bernard's Cup — for local primary schools in the Edinburgh area.

-Both the St Bernard's Cup and the St Bernard's Boys Club continue to this day, there has also been forays by St Bernard's into running sides in various local amateur leagues.
+Both the St Bernard's Cup and the St Bernard's Boys Club continue to this day.
+There have also been forays by St Bernard's into running sides in various local amateur leagues.
 In the 2017/18 season, the Saturday amateur team won the East of Scotland cup, one of the most prestigious trophies in the amateur game.